citahub/citahub-docs/docs/cita/rpc-guide/rpc.md

 3. `BlockNumber` - integer block number(Hex string), or the string "latest", "earliest"

 * Returns
-`Data` - H256 value of the key in address.
+`Data` - H256 value of the key in address, based on the given BlockNumber.
 * Example

 ```shell